PaddiM8/luno-lei/content/grammar/index.md

 There are different ways to express possession.
-However, normally, possession is expressed with the word "lave" combined with the inessive case.
+However, normally, possession is expressed with the word "lave` combined with the inessive case.

 #### Examples